Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-In~\cite{Male2011,Male122,MP14}, it was pointed out that there are cases where other important macroscopic convergences occur in the study of large random matrices and graphs.
-The notion of noncommutative probability is too restrictive and should be generalized to get more information about the limit in large dimension.
-This is precisely the motivation to introduce the concept of \emph{space of traffics}, which comes together with the notion of distribution of traffics and the notion of traffic independence: it is a non-commutative probability space where one can consider not only the usual operations of algebras, but also more general $n$-ary operations called \emph{graph operations}.
-We will introduce those concept in details, but let us first describe the role of traffics enlightened in~\cite{Male2011} for the description of large $N$ asymptotics of random matrices:\begin{enumerate} \item A large class of families of random matrices $\mbf A_N\in \mrm{M}_N(\mbb C)$ \emph{converge in distribution of traffics} as $N$ tends to $\infty$ (in the sense that the normalized trace of any graph operation in the matrices converges). \item If two independent families of random matrices $\mbf A_N$ and $\mbf B_N$ converge separately in distribution of traffics, satisfy a factorization property and are invariant in law when conjugating by a \emph{permutation} matrix, then the joint distribution of traffics of the family $\mbf A_N\cup\mbf B_N$ converges as well.
+The notion of non-commutative probability is too restrictive and should be generalized to get more information about the limit in large dimension.
+This is precisely the motivation to introduce the concept of \emph{traffic space}, which comes together with its own notions of distribution and independence: a traffic space is a non-commutative probability space where one can consider not only the usual operations of algebras, but also more general $n$-ary operations called \emph{graph operations}.
+We will introduce those concept in detail, but let us first describe the role of traffics enlightened in~\cite{Male2011} for the description of large $N$ asymptotics of random matrices:\begin{enumerate} \item A large class of families of random matrices $\mbf A_N\in \mrm{M}_N(\mbb C)$ \emph{converge in traffic distribution} as $N$ tends to $\infty$ (in the sense that the normalized trace of any \emph{graph operation} in the matrices converges). \item If two independent families of random matrices $\mbf A_N$ and $\mbf B_N$ converge separately in traffic distribution, satisfy a factorization property and are invariant in law when conjugating by a \emph{permutation} matrix, then the joint traffic distribution of the family $\mbf A_N\cup\mbf B_N$ converges as well.
 Moreover, the joint limit can be described from the separate limits thanks to the relation of \emph{traffic independence} introduced in \cite{Male2011}. \end{enumerate}

-In general, asymptotic traffic independence is different than Voiculescu's notion.
-Nevertheless, they coincide if one family has the same limit in distribution of traffics as a family of random matrices invariant in law by conjugation by any unitary matrix.
-We now present our main results in the three next subsections.
+As a sequel of \cite{Male2011}, the purpose of this monograph is to develop the theory of traffics and provide more examples.